gongahkia/yuho/doc/syntax.md

 money anExampleMoneyAmount := $12,000,298,322.28 // this evaluates to 12000298322.28
-date anExampleDate := 12-01-2020 // this evaluates to an integer dependant on the relative earliest date within the local scope duration anExampleDuration := 1 day // this evaluates to 1 day 0 month 0 year, which then evaluates to 1 day total
+date anExampleDate := 12-01-2020 // this evaluates to an integer dependant on the relative earliest date within the local scope duration anExampleDuration := 1 day // this evaluates to 1 day 0 month 0 year, which then evaluates to 1 day total duration anotherExampleDuration := 1 month // this evaluates to 0 day 1 month 0 year, which then evaluates to 30 days total

 // GENERIC PRIMITIVES
     // boolean => TRUE, FALSE